JeromeAuffret/phalcon_multisite/README.md

 ### Composer

- Phalcon Multisite use composer's autoload to load handlers
+ _Phalcon Multisite_ use composer's autoload to load handlers

     composer update

 ### Directories

-This following directories need to have write permissions :
+This following directories need to have writes permissions :

 * cache/
 * public/temp/